lukeanspach/Example/README.md

 # GeeWhiz

-This is a digital form of cheese whiz.
+This is a digital form of cheese whizzle.